The Car Connection Nissan GT-R Overview

 The GT-R draws on a heritage of performance from a long line of Japanese-market Nissan Skyline sport coupes, not all of which were top-shelf sports cars.
-Today, just a quick look at the GT-R's spec sheet is enough to see it's a supercar.
-It has a 3.8-liter twin-turbo V-6, now making 530 horsepower (up from 473 hp at its introduction), and it follows a unique layout, with the engine in front and transmission in back.
-All-wheel drive does its best to put all that power to the road.
+Today, just a quick look at the GT-R's spec sheet is enough to see that it qualifies as a supercar.
+It has a 3.8-liter twin-turbo V-6, now making 565 horsepower (up from 473 hp at its introduction) and 467 pound-feet of torque, and its unique design features the engine in front, the transmission in back, and all-wheel drive to put all that power to the road.

-Nissan discontinued the Launch Control feature due to excessive warranty claims.
-Since launch control helped yield the former GT-R its excellent acceleration times—with some testers saying the GT-R is a second or more slower to 60 mph without it—Nissan restored it in a limited way for the 2012 model year, while it also boosted total output to 530 hp.
-Those changes bring the supercar's 60-mph runs down to about 3.0 seconds, according to buff-book numbers.
-Other changes for the 2012 model year include a special "black" edition and revised interior trim.
+Nissan discontinued the Launch Control feature early on due to excessive warranty claims.
+Since launch control had helped yield the GT-R's excellent acceleration times—with some testers saying the GT-R was a second or more slower to 60 mph without it—Nissan restored it in a limited way for the 2012 model year, while it also boosted total output to 530 hp.
+Those changes brought the supercar's 60-mph runs down to about 3.0 seconds, according to buff-book numbers.
+Other changes for the 2012 model year included a special Black Edition and revised interior trim.

-Nissan has already announced a more extensive round of improvements for 2014.
-In addition to some structural reinforcements, the new GT-R gets revised suspension mounts that lower its center of mass.
-A special Track Edition will also be offered, to be followed by a Nismo edition in 2014.
-Peak output for the engine remains at 545 hp and 463 lb-ft, although mid-range response has been improved with high-output fuel injectors and revised turbochargers.
-Pricing has also risen to a base of $99,590.
+Nissan brought a more extensive round of improvements for 2014.
+In addition to some structural reinforcements, the new GT-R got revised suspension mounts that lowered its center of mass.
+A special Track Edition was also offered.
+Peak output for the engine remained at 545 hp and 463 lb-ft, though mid-range response was improved with high-output fuel injectors and revised turbochargers.
+Pricing rose to a base of $99,590.